Text WISH to 70085 to donate £3 per month

 Keep it safe and legal

-If you're holding a private collection (on private premises) then you don't need permission from the Local Authority however you might need to get permission from the owner of the premise and must respect the conditions that they set out for the collection.
+If you're holding a private collection (on private premises) then you don't need permission from the Local Authority however you might need to get permission from the owner of the premises and must respect the conditions they set out for the collection.